A variational formula for large deviations in First-passage percolation under tail estimates: Proof of Theorem

 When $r>d$, by \eqref{eq:lowerBoundr>d}, there exists $C=C_{\xi}>0$ such that for $n$ large enough, and when $r=d$, by Theorem \ref{th:requalsd} and Theorem \ref{asymptotic for lambda general}, Estimate \eqref{eq:Noloc} follows directly in both cases.

-We turn to \eqref{eq:loc}.
-We repeat the main steps of the proof exposed in Section \ref{subsec:proofUpperBound} and we use its notations.
-A moment's thought is enough to see that \eqref{eq:loc} follows if we show that
+We turn to \eqref{eq:loc}. { Suppose $r< d$}.
+We repeat the main steps of the proof exposed in Section \ref{subsec:proofUpperBound} and we use its notations. {We observe that \eqref{eq:loc} follows if we can show that $Q_n^i \to 0,i=1,2$ where